Mogami-class frigate: Indonesia

 Japan initially planned to export four frigates to Indonesia either on late 2023 or early 2024.
 Another four were to be built in Indonesia under a ¥300 billion contract under PT PAL.
 In March 2021, Japan and Indonesia signed a military cooperation agreement, which increased speculation that the Mogami-class frigate would be exported to Indonesia.

-However, as of mid-2024, no export contract had been signed.
+As of mid-2024, no export contract had been signed.
 The Indonesian Navy instead plans to acquire two Arrowhead 140 frigates and up to six FREMM frigates.